alexesprit/sorta/README.md

 This application sorts _all_ your playlists automatically with these sort rules.
 For more complex cases consider using other applications, e.g. [Sortify][sortify].

-An online instance is available at [usesorta.vercel.app][usesorta].
+An online instance is available at [sorta.alexesprit.com][usesorta].

 ## Development